knopkem/dicomweb-frontend/README.md

 # Usage

-* update src/config.js to point to your dicomweb server
+* update src/config.js to point to your dicomweb server [defaults should run with dicomweb-proxy or dicomweb-pacs out-of-the-box]
 * npm start